SagarikaSharma02/Covid-19-Analysis/README.md

 3) Analysed the fraction of tests that returned a positive result in Italy.
 4) Provided information regarding the number of new positive tests conducted, new positive cases , new deaths that came in Italy on a specific month.
 5) After Italy i analysed the Covid-19 Situation of other countries, like tests per million, deaths per million etc.
-6) Merged different CSV files like countries.csv and covid_countries-data.csv and found the top countries with highest number of death cases, new cases and countries were higher number of tests were conducted.
+6) Merged different CSV files like countries.csv and covid_countries-data.csv and found the top countries with highest number of death cases, new cases and countries where higher number of tests were conducted.